nickserv/danamccurdy.com/drum_circles.md

 In 2001, I was moved to begin a regular drumming practice in response to my own emotional stress from the World Trade Center attack, and I've been drumming with others in various community settings ever since, as a therapeutic, meditative, and recreational practice for my own well-being, and for the well-being of others.

-<p class="before-list">Since then, I've facilitated drum circles in and around northern New Jersey for many different types of communities, including:</p>
+Since then, I've facilitated drum circles in and around northern New Jersey for many different types of communities, including:
+{:.before-list}

 - schools
 - youth groups